akhil4674/Blowing-the-Cup/content/Projects/1733614657936-Color-Qauntizer-for-Image-Compression-in-Large-Diffusion-Models-🗜️/index.md

 "Dramatic Color Reduction with PyTorch Color Quantizer Processed on Apple Neural Engine ANE"

-### Table of Contents
-+ What is Color Quantization? 🖍️
-+ Implementing a Color Quantizer with PyTorch
-+ Putting it into Action
-+ Conclusion
-+ Stay Tuned 😉
-+ Color Quantization reduces an image's color palette to a specified number of representative colors.

 #### Key Purposes
 + **Image Compression**: Reduced file size for easier storage or transmission.
 + **Artistic Effects**: Unique, stylized looks reminiscent of retro graphics or artistic interpretations.